About the Municipality

 Council is seeking a Chief Administrative Officer (CAO) that will embrace the community and welcome the objective of growing, promoting, and helping develop the Town along with its regional municipal partners.
 It is preferred the new CAO reside within or near the town.
 The CAO will report to Council and will be responsible for implementing Council’s direction and vision and be accountable for administration, operations and finances for the town.

 The Ideal Candidate

-The Chief Administrative Officer is responsible for providing corporate leadership for the general management and stewardship of the municipality.
-An Ideal Chief Administrative Officer should be self-motivated, collaborative, and a participatory leader.
-In addition to having mature tact and diplomacy skills, they will have the ability to build trusting relationships and be fair and empathetic.
-They will have exceptional interpersonal skills, the ability to build and support strong teams, and the capacity to work with a diverse group of internal and external stakeholders.
-They should also have the capacity to work cohesively with elected officials, community organizations, industry, agencies, chambers of commerce, other municipalities and other internal and external stakeholders including residents.
-They should possess the ability to invite and welcome diverse perspectives in a respectful environment and facilitate impactful outcomes.
+Chief Administrative Officer (CAO) is responsible for providing corporate leadership for the general management and stewardship of the municipality.
+An ideal CAO should be self-motivated, resourceful, innovative, and a collaborative leader.
+In addition to having mature tact and diplomacy skills, they will have the ability to build trusting relationships.
+They will have exceptional interpersonal skills and the capacity to work cohesively with elected officials, residents, community organizations, industry, agencies, businesses, and other internal and external stakeholders including residents.

 Roles and Responsibilities

 The Chief Administrative Officer (CAO) reports to Council and will: